 It doesn’t even need to take very long if you’ve only got 10 minutes to spare.
 Just work out what you need to do to get ready every morning and do this routinely every day.

-But, by making an effort with your appearance you are also doing these things:
+By making an effort with your appearance you’re also doing these important things:

 - Teaching your children that making an effort and showing up in your life is important